 Set along the Pacific Coast Highway in Pacific Palisades and within a short walk to the ocean, the Posetano Residence offers 270 degrees of endless ocean views to the south-west of the Pacific Ocean, and north to Santa Monica mountains.

-The volume of the house is a three-story structure comprised of concrete, wood, steel, and glass; cladded in smooth stucco and travertine.
+The volume of the house is a three-story structure comprised of a concrete, wood, steel, and glass; cladded in smooth stucco and travertine.
 The floor plan provides an indoor to outdoor connection, enhanced by the transparent walls that allow for plenty of natural light and maximize views of the coastline.

 The outside is comprised of earth tone colored dry stack stone and smooth stucco finish.
 The cascading terraces, evoking the Hanging Gardens of Babylon, are surrounded by native planting that creeps onto the stone walls, visually integrating the building into the natural landscape.